FreedomBen/breakout71/Readme.md

 ## UX / gameplay

+- make menu and score button more "button like" when you just installed the game.
 - chill game mode, to just relax your mind :
   - no 7 levels limit
   - no upgrades offered at the end of the level